Rules of the routes.

 Young Athletes Foundation Events

-No motor vehicles, bicycles, handcycles, hand-cranked wheelchairs, roller skis, inline skates, pets, or unofficial participants are allowed on the racecourse.
-Baby joggers and strollers are allowed at events but must start in the back of the corral.
-Wheeler athletes must race under their own individual power.
+No pets, motor vehicles, bicycles, handcycles, hand-cranked wheelchairs, roller skis, inline skates, or unregistered participants are allowed on the racecourse.
+Baby joggers and strollers are allowed at YAF events but must start in the back of the corral.
+Pushrim wheelchair competitors, duo teams, and other adaptive athletes are encouraged to participate but must follow all Wheelchair & Adaptive Program Guidance.
+Adaptive athletes are asked to contact Grandma’s Marathon prior to registering so that we can provide all reasonable accommodations.

 The Park Point 2-Mile race-walk is a non-monitored recreational walk.
 Awards are given on an honor system.
 If you are registered for the 2-Mile walk, you must walk the entire distance—no running is allowed.